 The programme also provides amply room and flexibility for students to take free electives and to acquire additional knowledge in specific areas through minor or second major.

 The programme is fully accredited by PRMIA and closely linked to the PRM™ Programme.
-Successful graduates from BSc(QFin) who have completed ALL courses listed in Appendix A and obtained a GPA of 3.0 or above in these courses will be exempted from PRM I and II exams, which form half of the PRM™ Designation Programme.
+Successful graduates from BSc(QFin) who have completed ALL courses listed in Appendix A and obtained a GPA of 3.0 or above in these courses will be exempted from the 2015 PRM Exams I and II or 2019 PRM Exam 1, which form half of the PRM™ Designation Programme.
 The Professional Risk Managers™ International Association (PRMIA) is a non-profit professional association, governed by a Board of Directors directly elected by its global membership, of nearly 90,000 members worldwide.
 Established in 2002 by a volunteer group of risk industry professionals, PRMIA™’s mission is to provide a free and open forum for the promotion of sound risk management standards and practices globally.

-The programme is a designated CFA University Affiliation Program.
-Under this Program, CFA scholarships are available to BSc(QFin) students to take the CFA Level I Examination.
+The programme is a designated CFA University Affiliation Programme.
+Under this Programme, CFA scholarships are available to BSc(QFin) students to take the CFA Level I Examination.
 In addition, they can also attend free workshops on ethics and professional standards taught by experienced professionals from the local CFA society.

 BSc(QFin) students are required to take a total of 240 credit units of courses for the 4-year curriculum.